 Modern welding techniques are often used to join pipes in ship construction.
 But what happens when the shipbuilding manufacturing process is expected to last between 12 to 18 months and calls for more than 8,000 pipe fittings?
 The slow installation speeds of this highly skilled technique make it difficult to stay in line with planned timelines.

-Looking for time savings, St. Johns Ship Building in Florida opted to replace welding with a faster, more reliable alternative: Viega’s press fittings.
+Looking for time savings during the shipbuilding manufacturing process?
+St. Johns Ship Building in Florida, for example, opted to replace welding with a faster, more reliable alternative: Viega’s press fittings.
 After assembling a complete piping system, employees can simply go down the line and press each fitting on the pipe in seven seconds or less.
 (Compare that to the 20 to 25 minutes it would take to weld the same joint.)